 How to do a self-breast exam

-At Sonoworld, we cannot stress enough the importance of self-breast examination.
-You know best your body, therefore it is easier for you than anybody else to pick up the earliest changes in your breast.
+At Sonoworld, we cannot stress the importance of a self-breast examination enough.
+You know your body best.
+Therefore, it is easier for you than anybody else to pick up the earliest changes in your breast.

 What we offer at Sonoworld

-Sonoworld Diagnostic Services offers private ultrasound scans and self-referred breast ultrasound examinations by Consultant Practitioner, MSc.
-Medical Ultrasound, with over 15 year experience in ultrasound scanning examinations of the breast.
+Sonoworld Diagnostic Services offers private ultrasound scans and self-referred breast ultrasound examinations by Consultant Practitioners, MSc.
+Medical Ultrasound, with over 15-year experience in ultrasound scanning examinations of the breast.

 Once diagnosed, and depending on the diagnosis, your GP can refer you for further treatment or follow up in NHS.
 Alternatively, we can refer you to a private breast specialist should you need a specialist intervention, FNA (fine needle aspiration) or lesion excision.

-Let us try and be as breast aware as we can, so that we can detect as early as possible the breast changes to prevent later complications.
+Let us try to be as breast aware as we can so that we can detect as early as possible the breast changes to prevent later complications.